BitDevsNYC/BitDevsNYC.github.io/_posts/2023-11-30-socratic-seminar-130.md

 ---

 ## Announcements
 Please join us for our next Socratic Seminar.
 A special thank you to our sponsors [CardCoins](https://cardcoins.co), [Chaincode Labs](https://chaincode.com) and [Wolf NYC](https://wolfnyc.com) for food, refreshments and event space.

-If you can't make it to the main event please join us at PUBKEY around 9:30PM. **Learn about this awesome new establishment [here](https://ny.eater.com/2022/12/13/23494423/pubkey-opening-manhattan-bitcoin-bar).**
+If you can't make it to the main event please join us at [PUBKEY](https://pubkey.bar) around 9:30PM.

-## Presentation
--
+**Please note the addition of a new section, [Delving Bitcoin](https://delvingbitcoin.org).
+This forum has proven itself to draw high quality content and instigate meaningful discussions.**

 ## Mailing Lists, Meetings and Bitcoin Optech
 ### Mailing Lists